vlsi1217/C/README.md

 	become a null one, then the folder will not sync in github.

 I am now starting to finish Chap 1 and start Chap 2.
 Today is Sept 25, 2012.
+Everything can not go well if you have no plan and follow it.
+Be Efficient!

+The total page is only 166 with 8 Chapters.
+In order to finish in 1 month.
+I need to finish 1 chapter in 5 days.

+Here is my records:

+0925: Chapter 1 finishing...